All photos by Garrick Ramirez unless otherwise noted

 The Garden Company Nursery & Gift Shop

 Tucked away on Westside’s Mission Street is this delightful oasis.
-For 29 years, the family-owned garden center and gift shop has been an alluring destination for both the green thumb set and casual browser.
-Sure the curation of plants -- from potted succulents to colorful vines -- is expansive.
+For over 30 years, the family-owned garden center and gift shop has been an alluring destination for both the green thumb set and casual browser.
+Sure the curation of plants — from potted succulents to colorful vines — is expansive.
 But I think what sets this shop apart is its knowledgeable crew.
 At any given time, you’ll note numerous staff members tending the garden and chatting with visitors.
 There’s always something in bloom, but here’s what I saw on a recent visit:

 A Kangaroo Paw, or Anigozanthos, strikes a pose in front of a T Rex photobomb